lambdista/try/README.md

 of `Try.apply` is a `Failure<Scanner>` now it just becomes a `Failure<String>` otherwise it gets mapped into a `Success<String>`. `getOrElse` then extracts its content (a `String`) if it's a `Success` or returns `errorMessage` if it's a `Failure`.
 Afterward the `forEach` method takes care of closing the `Scanner` object if it is of type `Success<Scanner>` otherwise it does nothing.
 Finally the result is returned.

-Typically you use `map` to transform something into something else while you employ `forEach` to *consume* something, that is to use it someway.
-As a matter of fact `forEach` return type is `void`.
+Typically you use `map` to transform something into something else, while you employ `forEach` to *consume* something, that is to use it someway.
+As a matter of fact `forEach` has a `void` return type.

 The `Try` version is declarative whilst the `try-catch-finally` one is imperative.
 Expressing the `Try` version in words you have: "*Try* to create a `Scanner` object for the given URL.
 Afterward *map* this object into a `String` *or else* use this other `String` if it's a failure.
-In the end close the `Scanner` object.
+In the end close the `Scanner` object."

 ### Example 3: Integer division ###
 This is an interesting one because it shows another peculiarity of the `Try` API.
 You may already know that Java